Mamad2000/Professional_Portfolio/README.md

-# Week02-HW-Assignment
-Week 02 Assignment is about trying to build a website from scratch whilst trying to mock up to the given sample we were given.

-# Week01-Assignment
+# Professional Portfolio
+This is a simple webpage containing some of the work I completed during my USYD Fullstack Software development course.

 #Made by Mohammad Nabiei